andrewbranch/blog/posts/2019-02-06_Overengineering_A_Blog_Prologue.md

 template: PlainPost
 ---

-It’s all about the red squigglies.
-Red squigglies in Microsoft products have been saving me from looking stupid since the second grade, and now they save me from writing stupid code on a minutely basis.
+<small-caps>It’s all about the red squigglies.</small-caps> Red squigglies in Microsoft products have been saving me from looking stupid since the second grade, and now they save me from writing stupid code on a minutely basis.
 Well, significantly less stupid code.
 You know the red squigglies I’m talking about?
 The red squigglies that tell you that no, it’s not spelled “bureauacracy,” and, more frequently for me lately, that object is possibly `undefined`.

 And you _want_ the red squigglies.
 They might not feel like your friend in the moment, but you’d much rather them get on your case than drop the ball on you.
 Whenever I’m involved in an incident review at work, one of the things I look for is why red squigglies didn’t save us.
 If we wrote bad code, why are we catching it at runtime instead of at compile now?
 Ensuring red squigglies appear where they’re supposed to has consequential impact.
 It keeps App Center running.